What to Do in the Event of a Car Accident

 Additionally advisable is to have a set of cones, emergency flares or warning triangles in your trunk.
 This will help to alert upcoming traffic of the crash, which will protect them and you as you sort through the aftermath, before police arrive.Stop.
 Do Not Drive Away.

-This is important, and it is required by Florida law.
-Even if the crash was relatively minor and even if you were not at-fault or it occurred on private property, you could potentially be charged with hit-and-run (leaving the scene of an accident without rendering aid) if you unlawfully leave the scene of a crash.
+This is an important part of what to do in the event of a car accident, and it is required by Florida law.
+Even if the crash was relatively minor and even if you were not at-fault or it occurred on private property, you could potentially be charged with hit-and-run (leaving the scene of an accident without rendering aid) if you unlawfully leave the scene of a crash in Fort Lauderdale.

 If the crash results in personal injury and you do not stop, you could be charged under F.S.
 316.027 , which is a third-degree felony, punishable by up to five years in prison.
 If there is a death and you do not stop, it is considered a first-degree felony, punishable by a minimum mandatory sentence of 4 years in prison and a maximum 30 years.